How to Make Kid-Friendly 3D Ornaments

 How to Make a Recycled Card Ornament

 - Use your pencil to trace all the way around the edge of the glass, outlining the design you want to use

-- Slightly flatten the finished ornament, and punch a hole in the top.
+- Slightly flatten the finished ornament, and punch a small hole in the top

 Tools You Will Need